Close

 The winter season is upon us, and what better way to celebrate than reading a book that takes place during the holidays!
 From Christmas in the cozy Irish village of Ballybucklebo to New Year’s Eve in Gilded Age Manhattan, these books are sure to get you in the holiday spirit.

-Place holder of - 84It’s a Wonderful Woof by Spencer Quinn
+Image Placeholder of - 56It’s a Wonderful Woof by Spencer Quinn

 Holiday time in the Valley, and in the holiday spirit—despite the dismal shape of the finances at the Little Detective Agency—Bernie refers a potential client to Victor Klovsky, a fellow private eye.
 It’s also true that the case—promising lots of online research but little action—doesn’t appeal to Bernie, while it seems perfect for Victor, who is not cut out for rough stuff.
 But Victor disappears in a rough-stuff way, and when he doesn’t show up at his mom’s to light the Hanukkah candles, she hires Chet and Bernie to find him.